 - A Roman bathhouse under Borough High Street, that was previously unknown

-- Substantial evidence for the Saxon and Medieval defences of the settlement
+- Substantial evidence for the Saxon and Mediaeval defences of the settlement

 - The remains of townhouses belonging to important medieval clerics and the St. Saviour’s and Park Street burial ground.